 Legal 500 Asia-Pacific 2023: Regulatory, Investigations and Crime — Leading Juniors

-On the civil side, his main area of practice is public and administrative law.
-Randy is experienced in advising and appearing in judicial review applications, election petitions, licensing and regulatory tribunals, disciplinary tribunals, and various administrative appeal tribunals.
-He is particularly familiar with immigration and refugee matters and is regularly instructed to advise and represent non-refoulement claimants in judicial review applications, appeals to the Torture Claims Appeal Board and at the initial screening stage.
+Randy’s public law and regulatory practice spans over advising and appearing in judicial review applications, election petitions, licensing and regulatory tribunals, professional disciplinary tribunals, SFC investigations and prosecutions, and various administrative appeal tribunals.
+He is particularly familiar with immigration and refugee matters and is regularly instructed to advise and represent non-refoulement claimants in judicial review applications, appeals to the Torture Claims Appeal Board, and at the initial screening stage.

 - Post-graduate Certificate in Laws, University of Hong Kong